Skip to product information

 Turnip-shaped body

-The body is almost a perfect sphere, tapered slightly at the bottom and connected to the base.
-When filled with water, the center of gravity naturally lowers, making it a practical design that increases stability.
+The body is almost a perfect sphere, tapering slightly at the base before connecting to the base.
+When filled with water, the center of gravity naturally drops, increasing stability - a practical design.

 Flexible neck

-The neck that rises from the shoulders makes a gentle curve at the base before extending straight from there.
-This creates a contrast between the volume of the torso and the sharpness of the neck, creating a sense of dignified tension throughout the whole figure.
+The neck that rises from the shoulders curves gently just once at the base before extending straight from there.
+This creates a contrast between the volume of the torso and the sharpness of the neck, creating a sense of dignified tension throughout.

-The rim is slightly curved outwards to form a shallow dish, so the flowers placed in it naturally move towards the centre, and the pool of glaze on the rim reflects the light, giving it a deep jade colour, creating a visual focal point.
+The rim curves slightly outward, forming a shallow dish, which naturally draws the flowers to the center, and the pool of glaze on the rim reflects the light, casting a rich jade green color, creating a visual focal point.

-Jade-colored transparency The trace amounts of iron (about 1%) contained in both the clay and glaze are converted during reduction firing, resulting in a soft blue-green color.
-As you can see in the photo, the glass on the glaze surface is evenly melted, giving it a clarity that gives a sense of depth while still slightly reflecting the light from within.
+Jade-green transparency <br data-end="675" data-start="672">The trace amounts of iron (approximately 1%) contained in both the clay and glaze are converted during reduction firing, resulting in a soft blue-green color.
+As can be seen in the photograph, the glassy substance on the glaze surface has melted evenly, giving it a clarity that gives a sense of depth while still slightly reflecting the light from within.

-The beauty of color accumulation <br data-end="812" data-start="809">The glaze is applied somewhat thicker around the curve of the shoulders and inside the rim, creating a faint shadow gradation.
-This is reminiscent of the "shadow blue" seen in Song celadon, and the depth of the color changes every time the vessel is turned.
+The beauty of accumulated color <br data-end="812" data-start="809">The glaze is applied a little thicker around the curve of the shoulders and inside the rim, creating a faint shade and gradation.
+This is inspired by the "shadow blue" pattern seen in Song Dynasty celadon, and the color changes in depth each time the vessel is turned.

-Scenery reflected in the water <br data-end="1197" data-start="1194">Because of the thick glaze, the walls of the vessel are slightly transparent, and the surface of the water softly reflects the jade green color.
-The stems of the flowers sway in the water, creating a mysterious scene in which the vessel and the flowers become one.
+Scenery reflected in the water <br data-end="1197" data-start="1194">The thick glaze makes the vessel walls slightly transparent, and the water surface softly reflects the jade green color.
+The stems of the flowers sway in the water, creating a mysterious scene in which the vessel and flowers become one.

-Interacting with Light <br data-end="1282" data-start="1279">When illuminated by the warm light of a lantern or candle, the glaze surface takes on a pale golden-green hue, and during an evening tea ceremony it gives off a faint glow.
+Interacting with Light <br data-end="1282" data-start="1279">When illuminated by the warm light of a lantern or candle, the glazed surface takes on a pale golden-green hue, giving off a faint glow during an evening tea ceremony.

 The origins of Kabukata

-The turnip shape (a round body similar to a gourd shape) was a favorite shape of Song Dynasty literati, and was used for winter tea ceremonies, symbolizing the vitality hidden in the cold.
-It is said that in the Longquan kilns, combined with the transparency of the celadon, it exudes an elegance reminiscent of a "turnip in the snow."
+The turnip shape (a round body similar to a gourd) was a favorite shape of Song dynasty literati, and was used for winter green tea ceremonies, symbolizing the vitality hidden in the cold.
+It is said that in the Longquan kiln, combined with the transparency of the celadon, it exudes an elegant charm reminiscent of a "turnip in the snow."

 Restoration and inheritance of Kinuta Celadon

-The first Suwa Sozan completed Sozan Celadon in 1907 and was recognized as an Imperial Household Artist.
-The fourth Suwa Sozan faithfully adhered to the recipe, but controlled the temperature in the kiln to within ±3°C, reproducing a clear blue even in small pieces.
+The first Suwa Sozan completed Sozan celadon in 1907 and was acclaimed as an Imperial Household Artist.
+The fourth Suwa Sozan faithfully adhered to the recipe, while controlling the temperature in the kiln to within ±3°C, allowing him to reproduce a clear blue even in small pieces.

 Adaptation to modern tea ceremonies

-The small dimensions make it suitable for small seats or shelf decorations in urban areas, and the weight is kept low enough that it is easy to carry and handle when preparing the tea ceremony.
+The small size makes it suitable for small seats or shelf displays in urban areas, and the weight is kept to a level that makes it easy to carry and handle when performing tea ceremonies.

-Suwa Sozan IV (born in Kyoto in 1970) was artistically trained by Suwa Sozan III and lacquer artist Nakamura Sotetsu XII, and took over the name in 2002.
-With celadon as his base, he has developed a variety of expressions such as nerikomi technique, hotaru-de, and tobi-seiji, while upholding the philosophy that "a vessel contains a story, and is completed by overlapping with the story of the user."
-In this work, he entrusts "the story of a turnip hiding in the winter soil waiting for spring" and expresses a quiet vitality.
+Suwa Sozan IV (born in Kyoto in 1970) received artistic training from Suwa Sozan III and lacquer artist Nakamura Sotetsu XII, and succeeded to the title of fourth generation in 2002.
+While focusing on celadon, he has developed a wide variety of expressions, including nerikomi techniques, hotaru-de (hot spring) and tobi-seiji (celadon with a long finish), and upholds the philosophy that "a vessel contains a story, and is completed by overlapping with the story of the user."
+In this piece, he has entrusted "the story of a turnip hiding in the winter soil waiting for spring" to his works, expressing a quiet vitality.

 1992 Graduated from Seian Women's Junior College, Department of Art and Design, Graphic Design Course, Video Major